You want to upgrade your house this winter, but you haven’t found the way?

 There is no surprise that violas are the most popular winter plant for pots.
-Viola can bloom through the winter and, with proper care, in summer.
-Its flowers in a wide range of colors: white, pink, yellow, red can definitely brighten your house even on the gloomiest day.
-Violas are edible – you can garnish your food or candy them for cake decoration.
+Viola can bloom through the winter and, with proper care, in summer too.
+Its flowers, in a wide range of colors: white, pink, yellow, red, can definitely brighten your house even on the gloomiest day.
+Plus, Violas are edible – you can garnish your food or candy them for cake decoration.

 3. Erica carnea

 Erica carnea is a sun-loving evergreen.
-Low maintenance, winter hardy, disease and pest-free, and exhibiting an abundance of pink and purple flowers in winter, this plant deserves a “pot” in your house.
+Low maintenance, winter hardy, disease and pest-free, and a plant that exhibits an abundance of pink and purple flowers in winter, this plant definitely deserves a “pot” in your house.

 4. Gaultheria procumbens

 Clivia is popular as an indoor flowering plant.
 From a giant bulb grows thick, dark-green long leaves.
-Clivia blooms a cluster of 15-20 smaller flowers in late winter.
-Although it is quite expensive – the price can be above $20 per plant, it is easy to care.
+Clivia plants bloom a cluster of 15-20 smaller flowers in late winter.
+Although it is quite expensive – the price can be above $20 per plant, it is easy to care for.

 Not a lot of plants can compete with hellebores when it comes to winter tolerance.
 Hellebores are known for their nodding, fragrant and long-lasting flowers which bloom in a wide range of colors, even when the ground is covered with snow.
 Hellebores’ foliage is aesthetically pleasing with serrated, leathery leaves.

 There is a variety of sedum ranging from low-spreading to high-spreading.
-Creeping and medium sedum are the most suitable to grow in pots.
-Even though they are mainly grown for their colorful foliage, sedums can produce short sprays of lovely flowers.
-Like any type of succulent, sedum is really hardy, and drought tolerant.
+Creeping and medium Sedum are the most suitable varieties to grow in pots.
+Even though they are mainly grown for their colorful foliage, Sedums can produce short sprays of lovely flowers.
+Like any type of succulent, Sedum is really hardy, and drought tolerant.

-Boxwood is a perfect winter plant in pots.
-Thriving all the year, through harsh winter and hot summer, hardly in need of any maintenance, a pot of nicely pruned boxwood shrub is a living sculpture that can bring year-round color to your house.
+Boxwood is a perfect winter plant for pots.
+Thriving all the year, through harsh winters and hot summers, hardly in need of any maintenance, a pot of nicely pruned boxwood shrub is a living sculpture that can bring year-round color to your house.

 9. ZZ plant

-Easy to take care of, stylish, extremely cold tolerant, zz plant is the safest plant to grow in pots in winter.
-Its oval-shaped, glossy, deep green can work as a décor for your house.
+Easy to take care of, stylish, extremely cold tolerant, a ZZ plant is the safest plant to grow in pots in winter.
+Its oval-shaped, glossy, deep green can work as décor for your house.

 10. Jade plant

-Jade plant is succulent with its thick stem and oval-shaped leaves.
+The Jade plant is a succulent with thick stems and oval-shaped leaves.
 In late winter, it produces white, mildly fragrant flowers.
-Tiny, about 3-6 inches tall, jade plant can be placed anywhere in your house – on table or bookshelf.
-Many people prefer placing them in their working corner as jade plant is regarded as the lucky plant.
+Tiny, about 3-6 inches tall, the Jade plant can be placed anywhere in your house – on a table or bookshelf.
+Many people prefer placing them in their working corner as the Jade plant is regarded as a lucky plant.